pervezcse/gateway/README.md

 Unit test: JUnit\
 IDE: IntelliJ IDEA\

-How to perform Unit Tests and Build the Jar
+How to perform Unit Tests and build the Jar
 ===========================================
 go to the project folder run following command:\
 mvn clean package